Abdona/chest-x-ray-images-pneumonia/README.md

 - LinkedIn: [LinkedIn](https://www.linkedin.com/in/abdulrahmannaserelawady/)

 ## Next:
-- Use Augmentation to generate and balance the dataset
+- Use Transfer learning
-- Use CNN instead of NN
+- Deploy the model using Streamlit

 ## Show your support